Vehicle repairs and servicing - your rights

 THE TRADER DOES NOT ACCEPT RESPONSIBILITY FOR SUBSTANDARD REPAIRS

 Complain to the trader in writing.
-The 'Writing an effective letter of complaint' guide includes template letters.
+The 'Writing an effective complaint' guide includes template letters.
 You may need to obtain a written report from an independent engineer to provide technical evidence to back up your claim.

 If the trader does not respond to your complaint, you may need to have the faults fixed by another trader.
 You will have to pay for the repair and then claim the repair costs back.
 You may wish to consider alternative dispute resolution or take legal action in court.
 The court may not accept a report you have obtained prior to taking legal action and may direct you and the trader to appoint a single expert.
 If you and the trader cannot agree on the choice of expert or the arrangements for paying the expert's fee, then you or the trader must apply to the court for further directions.
 The court would then make a decision about the expert.